It is important to vaccinate your cat from 9 weeks of age and then annually to maintain protection.

 What do we routinely vaccinate our cats against?

 Cat Flu: Routine vaccination offers protection against two different strains of ‘cat flu’.
 It is very common in the cat population and spreads quickly in multi-cat household.
 Cats have ‘flu’ like symptoms with watery eyes, sneezing, and discharge from the nose, and more serious cases can involve chronic sinusitis, damage to or loss of eyes and ulcers in the mouth.

 Although it can be treated, once cats have caught it, it can often re-appear throughout life.

-Joining the 608 Pet Health Club covers your cat’s boosters, worm and flea control, plus many other benefits, and all at a special rate.
+Joining the 608 Pet Health for Life covers your cat’s boosters, worm and flea control, plus many other benefits, and all at a special rate.
 Have a look and see how your pet and purse can both benefit.

 What other vaccinations are available?

 Feline Chlamydophila: This infectious organism causes inflammation of the conjunctiva that covers the inner surface of the eyelids, this is also known as conjunctivitis.
 It is most commonly seen in kittens, although cats of all ages can become infected.
 Symptoms include discharges from the eye, swelling and reddening of the conjunctiva.
 It is also known to cause fertility problems in breeding queens and chest problems.
 This vaccine is not part of routine protocol but can be advantageous in high-risk situations; cat shelters, cat-breeding premises etc.

 Rabies: The UK is currently rabies free so therefore we do not routinely vaccinate against it.
 However, vaccination against rabies is essential for any animal traveling abroad to not only protects the animal against the disease but also allow entry back into the UK.
 The specifics around pet travel are under review due to Brexit, we therefore suggest getting in touch if you need more information and we will be able to advise the current protocol.